Hackplayers/evil-winrm/README.md

 phase.
 The purpose of this program is to provide nice and easy-to-use features for hacking.
 It can be used with legitimate purposes by system administrators as well but the most of its features are focused on hacking/pentesting stuff.

+It is based mainly in the WinRM Ruby library which changed its way to work since its version 2.0.
+Now instead of using WinRM protocol, it is using PSRP (Powershell Remoting Protocol) for initializing runspace pools as well as creating and processing pipelines.

 ## Features
  - Compatible to Linux and Windows client systems
  - Load in memory Powershell scripts